nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Proposed Implementation
 The proposed display trip's events mechanism is facilitated by the use of `EventInItineraryPredicate`.
-It extends the `Predicate` with a test that checks if an event is part of the given Itinerary, which is stored interally as an `Itinerary`.
+It extends `Predicate` with a test that checks if an event is part of the given Itinerary, which is stored interally as an `Itinerary`.
 This predicate is then set as the predicate of the `filteredEventList`, which contains all events added to Travelr.